Blog - DealMachine for Real Estate Investing

 Conclusion

-If you feel uncomfortable making calls to the DNC list as an investor, you can click "Scrub DNC."
+If you feel uncomfortable making calls to the DNC list as a real estate investor, you can click "Scrub DNC."
 Then you will only call numbers that can accept any calls.

 About 40% of real estate investors on the DealMachine dialer actually choose to NOT call DNC numbers, in an overabundance of caution.